-The Williamtown Working Group is overseen by the PFAS National Coordinating Body
+The Williamtown Working Group (WWG) is overseen by the PFAS National Coordinating Body.

-The Williamtown Working Group will progress local initiatives, including a whole-of-catchment flood action plan, to improve drainage management in areas south of RAAF Base Williamtown.
+The WWG will progress local initiatives, including a whole-of-catchment flood action plan, to improve drainage management in areas south of RAAF Base Williamtown.

-The establishment of the Williamtown Working Group is a practical step forward in delivering local solutions for those impacted by PFAS contamination in Williamtown.
+The establishment of the WWG is a practical step forward in delivering local solutions for those impacted by PFAS contamination in Williamtown.

-The first Williamtown Working Group meeting was held on 20 November 2025, and meetings will be held regularly over the next 12 months.
+The first WWG meeting was held on 20 November 2025, and meetings will be held regularly over the next 12 months.

 Members